garciadelcastillo/gh-sharp/README.md

 ## Credits

-This is an educational project initiated by students/faculty of GSD-6338: Introduction to Computational Design, at the Harvard Graduate School of Design.
+This is an educational project initiated by students/faculty of GSD-6338: Introduction to Computational Design, at the Harvard Graduate School of Design, and further extended by the community :)

 [@garciadelcastillo](https://github.com/garciadelcastillo)